open4good/open4goods/README.md

 ### Special gift : build your own comparator

 Open4goods is based on verticals, that are the categories of the products.
-From yaml configs, we can totaly set the behavior, scorings, texts of our verticals, and they are also open-source.
+From yaml configs, we have full control on the behavior, scorings, texts and rendering of our verticals, and they are also open-sourced.

+*  TODO

  That means that simple PR's to TODO can directly make new products of enhance the user experience of all open4goods users.

-*  TODO

 # Documentation